laravel-enso/audits/README.md

 ###  laravel-enso - audits
 Coming soon

-Create a Proveider in app extending the AuditServiceProvider, set it in bootstrap/providers.php and you are gtg
+Short Notice: Create a ServiceProvider in app extending the AuditServiceProvider included, set it in bootstrap/providers.php and you are gtg